mdaz78/react-quiz/README.md

 ### State Management

 The application uses React's `useReducer` hook to manage complex state.
+The initial state and constants are defined in `config/constants.js`.
 The state includes:

 - `questions`: Array of quiz questions
 - `status`: Current app status (`loading`, `error`, `ready`, `active`, `finished`)